 I want to talk about how I use Emacs daily, and how I optimize Emacs to be faster for me.

-Since 'emacsclient -c is long to type, I add an alias for it in my .bashrc
+emacsclient -c' is long to type, I add an alias for it in my

-alias emacs="emacsclient -c" #Now emacs acts as emacsclient -c!
+alias em="emacsclient -c" #New emacs acts as emacsclient -c!

 Since I use the i3 tiling window manager, I made some keybinding shortcuts for different Emacs functions:

 bindsym $mod+t exec emacsclient -a -c bindsym $mod+F1 exec emacsclient -a -e '(ibuffer)' -c bindsym $mod+F2 exec emacsclient -a -e '(rmail)' -c bindsym $mod+F3 exec emacsclient -a -e '(dired ~/)' -c bindsym $mod+F4 exec emacsclient -a -e '(eshell)' -c bindsym $mod+F4 exec emacsclient -a -e '(eww )' -c

 Super key (some people call it the "Windows" key), so if I just want to boot up my computer and read my mail, I press '